 An Emmy Award-winning conductor whose Broadway credits include Bright Star, Finian’s Rainbow, and Wonderful Town, Rob Berman started working under Rob Fisher in 2001 and became the music director of Encores! in 2008.
 He has conducted numerous productions at City Center, researching and interpreting the music of Jerome Kern, Richard Rodgers, Kurt Weill, Frank Loesser, Stephen Sondheim, and John Kander, among others.
-Berman also music directed the Encores! cast recordings of Gentlemen Prefer Blondes, Merrily We Roll Along, Pipe Dream, Paint Your Wagon, and others.
+Berman also music directed the Encores!cast recordings of Gentlemen Prefer Blondes, Merrily We Roll Along, Pipe Dream, Paint Your Wagon, and others.
 “The number of world-class artists who come through the stage door of City Center every year is really impressive,” says Berman.
 “I'm proud to say being music director of Encores! is my dream job.”

 Encores!
 Resident Director

 Lear deBessonet is an Obie Award‐winning director based in New York.
 At City Center, she has directed Big River (Encores!) and Pump Boys and Dinettes (Encores!
 Off‐Center).
-She is the Founder of Public Works and Resident Director at The Public Theatre, for which she has directed large‐scale, critically‐acclaimed musical adaptations of A Midsummer Night’s Dream (Shakespeare in the Park), The Tempest, The Winter’s Tale, and The Odyssey.
+She is the Founder of Public Works and Resident Director at The Public Theatre, for which she has directed large‐scale, critically‐acclaimed musical adaptations of A Midsummer Night’s Dream (Shakespeare in the Park), The Tempest, The Winter’s Tale, The Odyssey, and Hercules.
 Her production of The Foundry Theater’s Good Person of Szechwan, starring Taylor Mac and Lisa Kron, played an extended, sold‐out run at The Public, and earned her an Obie Award for Direction, a Lortel Award for Best Revival, a Drama Desk Nomination, and a Lilly Award.
 Additional credits include Suzan‐Lori Park’s Venus at Signature Theatre; Quiara Alegria Hudes’ Miss You Like Hell at La Jolla Playhouse and The Public; and Romeo and Juliet at The Public.
 Now in its seventh year, the Public Works model of community engagement and participatory theater has spread nationally and internationally to Dallas, Seattle, and most recently the National Theater in London.